cs4alhaider/SearchView/README.md

 This POC was requested from [let groupe = Swift()](https://t.me/SwiftGroup) Telegram channel.

+## Example projects
+Here you can see in details two examples on how to use `SearchView`, go to [this repo](https://github.com/cs4alhaider/SearchViewExamples)

 | Example Country search app | Example Frutes search app |
 | -------------------------- | ------------------------- |
 | ![](Assets/CountryApp.gif) | ![](Assets/FruitsApp.gif) |